ericnishio/makeconf/README.md

 makeconf
 ========

-An interactive config generator that creates environment configs and keeps them up to date.
+An interactive config generator that creates environment configs (e.g. `.env`) and keeps them up to date.

+*makeconf* can be conveniently added to the `preinstall` script in your project's package.json file, prompting developers to easily review and update their local config file every time they run `npm install`.

 ## Setup